Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Feb.
 26

-Art Heist & Murder Mystery at the Bower Center for the Arts, 305 N. Bridge St., Bedford.
-7 to 10 p.m., Art Heist & Murder Mystery is an interactive murder mystery event where you play a character, solve clues and interrogate all of the suspects.
+Art Heist & Murder Mystery at the Bower Center for the Arts, 305 N. Bridge Street, Bedford.
+7 to 10 p.m., Art Heist & Murder Mystery is an interactive murder mystery event where you play a character, solve clues, and interrogate all of the suspects.
 In the end you will decide who committed the crime using your detective skills.
-Tickets are $75 per person/ $140 per couple and include the game, food and beverages.
+Tickets are $75 per person/ $140 per couple and include the game, food, and beverages.
 For more information, visit bowercenterforthearts.growthzoneapp.com/ap/Events/Register/OpRyNeYr

+Brandie Hanks at Loose Shoe, 6:30 to 9:30 p.m., 198 Ambriar Plaza, Amherst.
+Enjoy local craft beer, live music and no cover charge.

 March 4